The Golden Cockerel: Act 2

 However, his sons are both so inept that they manage to kill each other on the battlefield.
 Tsar Dodon then decides to lead the army himself, but further bloodshed is averted because the Golden Cockerel ensures that the old Tsar becomes besotted when he actually sees the beautiful Tsaritsa.
-The Tsaritsa herself encourages this situation by performing a seductive dance – which tempts the Tsar to try and partner her, but he is clumsy and makes a complete mess of it.
+The Tsaritsa herself encourages this situation by performing a seductive dance – which tempts the Tsar to try and partner with her, but he is clumsy and makes a complete mess of it.
 The Tsaritsa realises that she can take over Dodon's country without further fighting – she engineers a marriage proposal from Dodon, which she coyly accepts.